 Viral meningitis is more common and usually less serious.
 It tends to occur more often in the summer and fall.
 Because of its flu-like symptoms, many people mistake it for the flu.
 Viruses that cause "stomach flu" are a cause of viral meningitis, but most people who have these infections don't develop meningitis.
-Others viruses that lead to meningitis are those that cause chickenpox, mononucleosis (mono), and herpes.
+Other viruses that lead to meningitis are those that cause chickenpox, mononucleosis (mono), and herpes.
 Symptoms can be similar to those of bacterial meningitis.

 A person of any age may develop bacterial meningitis.
-But it is more common in infants and young children and in people older than 60.
+But it is more common in infants and young children and in people older than age 60.
 Because of close contact with peers, teens and college students are at greater risk, too.
 Although more common in children, viral meningitis occurs in people of all ages.
 Having a weakened immune system or traveling to certain foreign countries also increases your risk for meningitis.